zainabimran94/zainabimran94/README.md

 😄 Pronouns: She/Her

 ⚡ Fun fact: I love building fun and quirky projects to keep my learning process exciting!
-I built a weather app where the train only moves in good weather 🌞, and a cafe app with a milkshake game 🥤 that challenged me to learn new things!
+I developed a 📚 children's storybook app that generates engaging stories based on the user's age group and selected theme, leveraging AI integration 🤖 to create personalized storytelling experiences,I built a weather app where the train only moves in good weather 🌞, and a cafe app with a milkshake game 🥤 that challenged me to learn new things!